aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 Biped biped = person;
 ```

-Each of the variables would contain the same instance; however, you would only be allowed to call the methods exposed by the interface, depending on the variable.
+Each of the variables would contain the same instance.
+However, you would only be allowed to call the methods exposed by the interface, depending on the variable.

 So the following are all legal (assuming the interfaces define those methods):